AgnieszkaBytomska/AgnieszkaBytomska.github.io/docs/Visual Studio Code.md

 # Visual Studio Code

-Visual Studio Code is a code editor and allows you to quickly find text and replace in the currently opened file.
+Visual Studio Code is a code editor which allows you to quickly find text and replace in the currently opened file.

 ## How to Download and Install Visual Studio Code